benbusby/y2k/README.md

 ## FAQ

-- **Why the pre-2000 timestamp limitation?**
+- **Why the pre-2000 timestamp limitation?
+Why the name Y2K?**

-The language was originally designed to just interpret timestamps of any length, but both macOS and Go store Unix nanoseconds as an int64, which means most timestamps can only reliably contain 18 digits without causing problems in the interpreter.
-As a result, the maximum timestamp value that the interpreter can reliably read falls around the year 2000¹.
+The language was originally designed to just interpret timestamps of any length, but both macOS and Go store Unix nanoseconds as an int64.
+The max value of an int64 has 19 digits (`9223372036854775807`) but it wouldn't be reliable to write programs using all 19 digits, since ostensibly there could be programs that exceed this value fairly easily.
+As a result, all timestamps for Y2K programs have 18 digits, which results in a maximum timestamp that falls around the year 2000¹.

+The interpreter was also originally designed to only ever read 2 digits at a time.
-This limitation -- along with the interpreter's original 2-digit-only parsing design -- were both relevant to [the "Y2K Problem"](https://en.wikipedia.org/wiki/Year_2000_problem), hence the name.
+These combined limitations reminded me of [the "Y2K Problem"](https://en.wikipedia.org/wiki/Year_2000_problem), hence the name.

 - **What does 0-byte actually mean?
 How can a program be 0 bytes?**